brather1ng/RePoE/docs/stat_translations.md

 ### `stat_translations.json`

 Maps stat ids together with their values to human-readable text.
 This is the text that appears on items in-game.
+The file only completely covers equipment item stats.

 The file is an array of translation objects.
 Each object contains one more stat ids that are translated together (`ids`) and the translation information (only to